 3. Is there an exception that applies?

 There are numerous exceptions to the public records law.
 The better part of David Lawrence’s Public Records Law For North Carolina Local Governments book explains the various exceptions, and it is the most complete resource for information on how to interpret them.
-Another resource is a listing of laws relating to confidential records prepared by the Office of Archives and History.
-A careful assessment must be made about whether an exception covers a particular record or category of records.

 4. Does the exception apply to the entire record, or only to certain information, and does it prohibit disclosure or does it deny the right of access?